 KDPEasy generates KDP-formatted journal and planner interiors at the right trim size, page count, and layout.
 Pick a niche and ship.

-Step 4: Prompts and Reflection Space
+Step 6: Prompts and reflection space

 Prompts are the single biggest differentiator between a 3-star and a 5-star journal.
 Get the prompt density right and reviews stay positive.